bcgov/nr-data-hub/data_discovery_poc/README.md

   - Record the _root_ node index, indicating where in the array of nodes to start the flowchart from
   - Record the _nodes_ array, a list of textual information present inside each node on the flowchart
   - Record the _edges_ array, a list of information defining the relationships between nodes in the graph.
 For each:
-    - Record the _origin_node_ index, indicating the source of the edge, zero-indexed
+    - Record the _origin_node_ field, indicating the index of the source node for the edge, zero-indexed
-    - Record the _destination_node_ index, indicating the destination of the edge, zero-indexed
+    - Record the _destination_node_ field, indicating the index of the destination node of the edge, zero-indexed
-    - Record the _text_, a textual label for the edge
+    - Record the _text_ field, a textual label for the edge

 ## Validation